-The Competition Act, Chapter 50B of Singapore (the "Competition Act"), prohibits mergers, acquisitions of control and certain joint ventures that have resulted, or may be expected to result, in a substantial lessening of competition within any market (or market segment) for goods or services in Singapore.
+The Competition Act, Chapter 50B of Singapore (Competition Act), prohibits mergers, acquisitions of control and certain joint ventures that have resulted, or may be expected to result, in a substantial lessening of competition within any market (or market segment) for goods or services in Singapore.
 This prohibition applies even where the merger takes place outside of Singapore, or where any merger party is located outside Singapore.

-From 1 July 2007, a party who is unsure whether a proposed acquisition is prohibited by the Competition Act may apply to the Competition Commission of Singapore (the "CCS") for a decision regarding whether the acquisition, if carried into effect, will infringe the provisions of the Competition Act.
+From 1 July 2007, a party who is unsure whether a proposed acquisition is prohibited by the Competition Act may apply to the Competition and Consumer Commission of Singapore (the CCCS) for a decision regarding whether the acquisition, if carried into effect, will infringe the provisions of the Competition Act.

-While merger notification to the CCS is voluntary, the CCS requires all parties to mergers to conduct a self-assessment, in accordance with the methodologies in the guidelines published by the CCS, read with its decided cases, on whether a merger filing is necessary.
-The self-assessment should be documented in customary form which the CCS would accept as documentary evidence that the self-assessment has been conducted contemporaneously with the transaction.
+While merger notification to CCCS is voluntary, CCCS requires all parties to mergers to conduct a self-assessment, in accordance with the methodologies in the guidelines published by CCCS and read with its decided cases, on whether a merger filing is necessary.
+The self-assessment should be documented in customary form which CCCS would accept as documentary evidence that the self-assessment has been conducted contemporaneously with the transaction.

-In the event of an investigation, the self-assessment may be provided to the CCS as a first line of defence on why the transaction does not give rise to a substantial lessening of competition, that the self-assessment requirement was met, and that the infringement (if any) was not entered into intentionally or negligently.
-If the CCS finds that an infringement was entered into intentionally or negligently, the CCS may impose financial penalties on merger parties, in addition to considering other directions and remedies.
+In the event of an investigation, the self-assessment may be provided to CCCS as a first line of defence on why the transaction does not give rise to a substantial lessening of competition, that the self-assessment requirement was met, and that the infringement (if any) was not entered into intentionally or negligently.
+If CCCS finds that an infringement was entered into intentionally or negligently, CCCS may impose financial penalties on the parties to the agreement, in addition to considering other directions and remedies.

-In the absence of a filing, parties bear the antitrust risk as there is no limitation period on the timeframe after which the CCS may cease to have the power to investigate a transaction.
+In the absence of a filing, parties bear the antitrust risk as there is no limitation period on the timeframe after which CCCS may cease to have the power to investigate a transaction.
 There is accordingly an evergreen risk of an investigation and subsequent divestments or other remedies to the transaction, even where the transaction has been implemented for some time.
-The CCS has stated that it will generally not consider the costs of divestment which the parties would have to incur, as it would have been open to the parties to notify CCS of the merger for a decision.
-The only way to close off the antitrust risk with certainty is to undertake a merger notification and obtain a clearance decision from the CCS.
+CCCS has stated that it will generally not consider the costs of divestment which the parties would have to incur, as it would have been open to the parties to notify CCCS of the merger for a decision.
+The only way to avoid the antitrust risk with certainty is to undertake a merger notification and obtain a clearance decision from the CCCS.

-The CCS has increasingly looked at commitments in its recent merger actions with an emphasis on Singapore-specific effects.
-The clearance of the acquisition by SEEK Asia Investments Pte.
-Ltd. of 100% of the online recruitment business assets of JobStreet Corporation Berhad, including JobStreet.com Pte.
-Ltd. (SEEK Asia/JobStreet.com) is notable for the first-ever market testing of proposed commitments offered by merger parties, and the first conditional clearance subject to local commitments offered in Singapore.
-Mergers cleared in Singapore by the CCS previously pursuant to commitments had been on the basis of global commitments offered by merger parties in other jurisdictions.
+The CCCS has increasingly looked at commitments in its recent merger actions with an emphasis on Singapore-specific effects.
+The clearance of the acquisition by SEEK Asia Investments of 100 per cent of the online recruitment business assets of JobStreet Corporation Berhad, including JobStreet.com (SEEK Asia/JobStreet.com) is notable for the first-ever market testing of proposed commitments offered by merger parties, and the first conditional clearance subject to local commitments offered in Singapore.